Early life of David Lynch: After Eraserhead

-Eraserhead premièred at the Filmex film festival in Los Angeles, on March 19, 1977.
+Eraserhead premiered at the Filmex film festival in Los Angeles, on March 19, 1977.
 On its opening night, the film was attended by 25 people.
 The second evening had 24 viewers.
 Ben Barenholtz, head of distributor Libra Films International based in New York City, persuaded a local theater owner of the Cinema Village to run the film as a midnight feature, where it continued for a year.
 After this, it ran for ninety-nine weeks at New York's Waverly Cinema, had a year-long midnight run at San Francisco's Roxie Theater from 1978 to 1979, and achieved a three-year tenure at Los Angeles' Nuart Theatre between 1978 and 1981.
 The film has grossed $7,000,000 in the United States as of 2012.
 Following the release of Eraserhead, Lynch tried to find funding for his next project, Ronnie Rocket, a film "about electricity and a three-foot guy with red hair".

 Lynch met film producer Stuart Cornfeld during this time.
 Cornfeld had enjoyed Eraserhead and was interested in producing Ronnie Rocket; he worked for Mel Brooks and Brooksfilms at the time, and when the two realized that Ronnie Rocket was unlikely to find sufficient financing, Lynch asked to see some already-written scripts to work from for his next film.
 Cornfeld found four scripts he felt might interest Lynch, but on hearing the name of the first, Lynch decided his next project would be The Elephant Man.